arcionlabs/arcion-docs/content/docs/source-setup/Postgresql.md

 ## IV.
 Setup Filter Configuration

-1. Navigate to the filter configuration file
+1. From `$REPLICANT_HOME`, navigate to the filter configuration file:
     ```BASH
     vi filter/postgresql_filter.yaml
     ```
 2. In accordance to you replication needs, specify the data which is to be replicated.
-Use the format of the example explained below.
+Use the format of the example explained below:

     ```yaml
     allow: